pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/azure/index.md

 : The path to the folder containing the files of the website.
 Defaults to `www`, which is the name (and relative path) of the folder included with the template.

 appPath
-: The path to the folder containing the files of the serverless function.
-Defaults to `api`, which is the name (and relative path) of the folder included with the template.
+: The path to the folder containing the serverless functions to be deployed.
+Defaults to `app`, which is also included with the template.

 index_document
 : The file to use for top-level pages.
 Defaults to `index.html`.